Here in My Heart (Tiffany song)

-"Here in My Heart" is a song by American singer Tiffany, which was released as the second single from her third studio album New Inside.
+"Here in My Heart" is a song by American singer Tiffany, which was released as the second single from her third studio album New Inside (1990).
 The song was written by Diane Warren and produced by Phillip Damien.
+Originally dedicated to AIDS victim Ryan White, it was re-dedicated to troops serving in the Gulf War.
+The track began receiving airplay in late November 1990 before being released on January 8, 1991, via a one-track cassette single in the United States.
+"Here in My Heart" failed to garner any success.

 Background

 "Here in My Heart" was originally dedicated to AIDS victim Ryan White; however, as an attempt to take advantage of current events, it was rededicated to the troops serving in the Gulf War and became the official USO song.

 The song was released in America and Japan only as a promotional single and was therefore ineligible to chart.
 Despite the limited release as a single, the song has gained popularity, where the official music video has gained over 780,000 views since June 2009.
 Although the New Inside album was a commercial failure, the song found further popularity on the 1996 Hip-O American compilation Greatest Hits in America as well as various Japanese compilations.